oracle-livelabs/em-omc/mysql/oci-oraca-mysql/e-lab-four-app-monitoring/enbale_om_services.md

    ![Oracle Cloud, Trace Explorer](images/5-1-4-0-traces.png " ")

-5. Click the trace link at the **Service:Operation name** column.
+5. Click on the trace **wstore-web: Full Update /winestore/confirm** under Service:Operation name column.

    ![Oracle Cloud, Trace Explorer](images/5-1-4-1-traces.png " ")

-   >**Note:** If you do not see a slow trace with a duration of 10 seconds or more, you can navigate the WineStore demo app a few times until you see the programmed slowness in the checkout service.
+   >**Note:** If you do not see a **wstore-web: Full Update /winestore/confirm** trace, you can navigate the WineStore demo app to perform the checkout operation.

 6. **Trace Details** page opens.
 Review the trace information on the upper screen.
 E.g., Status, Trace ID, Whether it has an error or not, how many spans and services are involved, or the duration of the trace.
    ![Oracle Cloud, Trace Explorer](images/5-1-5-traces.png " ")